ptsmonteiro/loghub/codex.md

 Follow the coding standards enforced by pre‑commit hooks.
 Add tests for any new feature or fix.
 Tests should be run through docker.
+Migrations should be run through docker as well.
 Keep commits small and focused.
 Use good first issue labels for beginner‑friendly tasks.